-Two credits in a world language, which may include American Sign Language, may be used to complete Option 1 of elective credits required for graduation.
-If students select a world language to fulfill the Maryland diploma requirements, it is recommended that the 2 world language credits be in the same language.
+Two credits in the same world language, which may include American Sign Language, may be used to complete Option 1 of elective credits required for graduation.
+If students select a world language to fulfill the Maryland diploma requirements, students must complete 2 credits in the same language.